mkreidler/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ------------------
 Fork the repository on github
 Clone this project to your local machine
-Open terminal window
+Open a terminal window
 Change directory to vagrant/fullstack/vagrant/
-Run command 'vagrant up'
-Run command 'vagrant ssh'
-Run command 'cd /vagrant'
+Run command 'vagrant up' to start the virtual server Run command 'vagrant ssh' to communicate with the server Run command 'cd /vagrant'
 Run command 'cd tournament'
-Run command 'psql'
-Run command '\i tournament.sql'
-Exit PSQL by pressing Ctrl+D
+Run command 'psql' to run Postgresql commands and communicate with the database Run command '\i tournament.sql' to import the database file from this project and set up the database on your local machine Exit Postgresql by pressing Ctrl+D
-Run command 'python tournament_test.py'
+Run command 'python tournament_test.py' to test the tournament

 Extra Credit Description